Skip to main content

 Source-set analysis in Atlas

-Atlas is most useful when the corpus boundary is clear.
-Start with papers, PDFs, reports, or notes you have chosen for a class project, thesis chapter, literature review, grant scan, or policy analysis.
+Atlas works best with a clear source set.
+Start with the papers, PDFs, reports, or notes you chose for a class project, thesis, review, grant scan, or policy brief.

 1. Add the academic papers or reports to the right Atlas project.

-2. Ask a narrow question, such as "Which papers in this set report limitations for the intervention design?"
+2. Ask a narrow question, such as "Which papers name limits in the study design?"

-4. Open each citation badge and inspect the exact passage plus nearby context.
+4. Open each badge and read the exact passage plus nearby text.

-5. Save only findings that the cited passage supports.
+5. Save only the findings that the passage supports.

-6. Turn verified findings into a synthesis, comparison, outline, or Knowledge Map.
+6. Use those checked findings in a comparison, outline, or Knowledge Map.

-The screenshot below shows the source-grounded analysis job this section describes: the academic paper remains visible while the Atlas answer, citation badges, and source context sit beside it.
-That layout matters because the researcher can move from a generated claim back to the cited passage before copying the finding into notes, a synthesis, or a literature-review draft.
+The screenshot shows the paper beside the Atlas answer and its source badges.
+You can move from a claim back to the cited text before you copy it into notes or a draft.

 First-party Atlas screenshot of a paper beside a cited answer, citation badges, and source context.

-This step-by-step source trail supports the verification boundary.
-If a cited answer does not match the surrounding passage, narrow the question, revise the claim, or leave the finding out of your academic work.
+This source trail gives you a clear check.
+If the answer does not match the passage, ask a narrower question, fix the claim, or leave it out.

 Best academic research AI tools